Canada eyes policy on travel from India due to massive COVID surge

 “We will be doing further analysis because it's an emerging situation, not just because of the variant of interest at this point but because they have unfortunately a very massive resurgence in that country,” she said.
 “We will be doing that risk assessment again, and using the data that we have now collected at the border to inform our next steps.”

+A case involving the “variant of interest” that originated in India -- known as the B. 1.617 variant -- was detected in Quebec on Wednesday, west of the provincial capital.

-Tam said Canada tends to take a broader approach, opting for “layers of protection” against travellers from all countries.
+But rather than banning travel from nations where variants have emerged, Tam said Canada has mostly opted to take a broader approach, instituting “layers of protection” against travellers from all countries.

 She pointed to a pre-boarding test for COVID-19, tests on arrival and government-mandated quarantine.